niraj-code21/programs/README.md

 Hi, It's me Niraj.
- These are the codes  I have practised.
+ These are the codes  I have practiced.
  Here you can see my different mini projects I have worked on till Now !!
  (calculator.c++) =  I developed it during the practise of C++.
 It allows to  perform (addition,subtraction,multiplication & divison).
  (fibonacci.c) = I wrote it during question practise for exam.
 It allows users to find the fibonacci series up to 20th term.